ibm-cloud-docs/containers/ts-worker-common-issues.md

 **Description and resolution**:

 Your IBM Cloud infrastructure is not set up to order compute resources in the selected data center.
-Contact [{{site.data.keyword.cloud_notm}} support](/docs/containers?topic=containers-get-help) to verify that you account is set up correctly.
+Contact [{{site.data.keyword.cloud_notm}} support](/docs/containers?topic=containers-get-help) to verify that your account is set up correctly.

 ## Permissions error
 {: #permissions-error}